 Over middels 5/6

-Du snakker flytende og med et variert ordforråd som også er temaspesifikt.
+snakker flytende og med et variert ordforråd som også er temaspesifikt.

 Du snakker utydelig og med mye uttalefeil.